 Moreover, Cytonics is now developing a next-generation version of this treatment: CYT-108.
 It focuses on the creation of a new region within the A2M protein to get even better results.
 It is in preclinical trials.

 Overall, the market for Cytonics is definitely large.
-According to the National Osteoporosis Foundation, there are about 10 million people in the U.S. who have osteoporosis and about eight million are women.
+According to the National Osteoporosis Foundation, there are about 10 million people in the U.S. — about eight million of them are women — have osteoporosis.
 Then there are 44 million that have low bone mass, which is a risk factor for the disease.

-Cytonics has raised $15 million.
+Cytonics has raised $15 million since inception.
 There was also $4 million from Synthes, which is a division of Johnson & Johnson (NYSE:JNJ).
-As for the crowdfunding campaign, the company has raised more than $836,000 at a valuation of $46.7 million.
+As for the crowdfunding campaign, the company has raised more than $1.2 million at a valuation of $46.7 million.

 The startup was Caliber, and it has become a strong player in its category.
 The platform allows individual investors to get exposure to long-term real estate investments, such as commercial properties, multi-family units, hospitality, warehouses and tax-advantaged opportunity zones.